-Gartner & Associates Animal Law is Canada’s leading animal law firm.
+Gartner & Associates Animal Law & Mediation is Canada’s leading animal law firm.
 Located in downtown Toronto, we deal exclusively with animal law matters and are dedicated to helping clients resolve animal disputes with our tailored mediation and litigation services.

 With extensive and specialized knowledge and experience in animal law matters, our team understands your issues and concerns.